jeremychone-channel/rust-web-app-preview/README.md

 MIT OR Apache, all free to use.

-This is a multi-crate rust application with the following structure.
+This is a multi-crate Rust Web application with the following structure.

 - `crates/libs` - These are the library crates utilized by the service crates.
 	- `base` - Contains essential utilities frequently used throughout the codebase, including modules like **config**, **time**, **encoding**, and other common utilities.